scipion-em/docs/release-3.0.0/_sources/docs/facilities/facilities-workflows.rst.txt

 The two main parameters associated to the streaming mode are:

 * **Timeout**: The time to wait, after not receiving new images, to close the acquisition.
 * **File timeout**: Scipion is checking if a new file is growing up.
-If it do not change after this time, Scipion will consider that it is ready to be imported.
+  If it do not change after this time, Scipion will consider it is ready to be imported.

 Usually the general *timeout* is a huge value (43,200 seconds = 12 hours) in order to prevent ending the acquisition in an eventual acquisition issue at the microscope side.
-Therefore, EM operator has this time to solve the issue.
+In other words, this is the time you have to resume the acquisition after and eventual pause.

-When we know that the acquisition is finished, we can manually stop the online processing by selecting the *Import Movies > right-click > STOP STREAMING*.
+When we know that the acquisition is finished, we can manually stop the online processing, by selecting the *Import Movies > right-click > STOP STREAMING*.
-Then, all protocols will be finishing as soon as all the last data is being processed.
+Then, all protocols will be finishing, as soon as all the last data is processed.

-As any Scipion project, the directory placed at
+As any Scipion project, the directory is placed at

 .. code-block:: bash

     $SCIPION_USER_DATA/projects/myAcquisitionProject

-(where ``$SCIPION_USER_DATA` usually is `~/ScipionUserData` and ``myAcquisitionProject`` is the project name to export) is a self contained project directory and, then, it can be exported to any other computer in order to continue with an user-assisted and more in-deep processing by just coping this directory to the `$SCIPION_USER_DATA/projects` on the other computer.
-Take into account that this directory usually doesn't contain the initial movies to save disk space (this behavior can be modified in the *Import Movies* protocol).
+(where ``$SCIPION_USER_DATA`` usually is ``~/ScipionUserData`` and ``myAcquisitionProject`` is the project name) and it is a self contained project-directory.
+Thus, one can export/import a project started in the facility computer in his/her own computer, just by coping the project-directory to his/her own ``$SCIPION_USER_DATA/projects``.
+Take into account that this directory usually does **NOT contain the raw movies** to save disk space (this behavior can be modified in the *Import Movies* protocol).

-The procedure of creating manual workflows by adding every protocol to use it might be tedious for a facility, where the same workflow will be usually employed for most users (or a small number of different workflows).
+The procedure of creating manual workflows by adding every protocol to use it (described above) might be tedious for a facility, where the same workflow will be usually employed for most users (or a few of different workflows).
 For this reason, Scipion is able to automatically launch whole workflows by means of (at least) 3 ways: